Foxelmanian/ToOptixUpdate/README.md

 ```

 ## For using the python FreeCAD Macro
+- This Macro is tested on FreeCAD 0.17.
+Later version might not work.
 - You need to define a python3 path 'python3_path' in the file 'FreeCADMacro.py' because FreeCAD uses python2 as default
 - You need to define a install path 'installation_path' in the file 'FreeCADMacro.py' that FreeCAD knows where ToOptix is located.
 - During the macro FreeCAD changes the directory to the ToOptix folder and creates a 'config.json' file with the 'model.inp' path and the 'ccx.exe' path .